o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/materials.md

 1. Create a physics material in the library by clicking the **\+** on the right\.
 ![\[Create a physics material library in the Asset Editor.\]](/images/user-guide/physx/physx/ui-physx-material-C.png)

-1. Name the physics material by editing the **Surface Type** property\.
+1. Name the physics material by editing the **Name** property\.
 Set the material properties as desired\.
 **Note**
 You can add additional physics materials to the library by repeating the preceding two steps\.